Jaba248/OU-Project/projectlog.md

 --- Implement Update Project Functionality

 29/08/2025
--- Change Home Page Buttons to access dashbaord when the user is logged in, rather than login buttons -- Implement the Delete Project Functionality
+-- Change Home Page Buttons to access dashboard when the user is logged in, rather than login buttons -- Implement the Delete Project Functionality

 30/08/2025
 -- Create Dahsboard Layout, Implement Side Navigation and top navigation, as Well as active nav link states for a more intuitive user Experience
 -- Create Clients List Page, with a separate create client modal, and delete functionality.
--- Create Project Details Page + Task Management CRUD
+-- Create Project Details Page
+-- Extend existing Task Model with more fields to be more fit for purpose -- Task Management CRUD interface (Create/edit Modal,), on the Project Details Page